onzfonz/comp227/src/content/2/en/part2c.md

 We can finally begin using the data fetched from the server.

-Let's try and request the notes from our local server and render them, initially as the App component.
+Let's try and request the tasks from our local server and render them, initially as the App component.
 Consider that this approach has many issues, as we're rendering the entire `App` component only when we successfully retrieve a response:

 ```js